rodb2008/M45-Core-goPool/operations.md

 ## Configuration files

-- `data/state/config.toml` (or legacy `data/config.toml`): primary, user-facing options such as ports, branding, payout address, RPC URL, and basic difficulty/fee settings; advanced tuning fields now belong in `tuning.toml`.
+- `data/config/config.toml` (**required**): primary, user-facing options such as ports, branding, payout address, RPC URL, and basic difficulty/fee settings; advanced tuning fields now belong in `tuning.toml`.
-- `data/state/secrets.toml` (or legacy `data/secrets.toml`): sensitive values like `rpc_user` / `rpc_pass`.
+- `data/config/secrets.toml` (**required**): sensitive values like `rpc_user` / `rpc_pass` needed to connect to bitcoind.
 These are never written back into `config.toml`.
-- `data/state/tuning.toml` (or legacy `data/tuning.toml`, optional): advanced tuning and limits that are merged on top of `config.toml`.
+- `data/config/tuning.toml` (optional): advanced tuning and limits that are merged on top of `config.toml`.
 Deleting this file reverts to the sane built-in defaults plus the base config.
-See `data/state/tuning.toml.example` for the current list of advanced knobs.
+See `data/config/examples/tuning.toml.example` for the current list of advanced knobs.

 ## Tuning highlights